 Provisions for Individuals with Disabilities

-HUD specifically includes provisions requiring landlords to make adjustments or exceptions to their standard rules to accommodate the needs of individuals with disabilities.
-This encompasses allowing ESAs in properties with no-pet policies and waiving pet fees or deposits for these animals, acknowledging their importance in the well-being of tenants with disabilities.
+HUD specifically includes provisions requiring property owners to make adjustments or exceptions to their standard rules to accommodate the needs of individuals with disabilities.
+This encompasses allowing ESAs in properties with no-pet policies and waiving pet fees or deposits for these animals, acknowledging their importance in the well-being of residents with disabilities.

 Reasonable Accommodations for ESAs

-Making reasonable accommodations for ESAs involves modifying your policies or practices to ensure that tenants with disabilities can fully enjoy their living spaces.
-Landlords may ask for documentation from a healthcare provider confirming the tenant's need for an ESA but must tread carefully to respect privacy and avoid discrimination.
+Making reasonable accommodations for ESAs involves modifying your policies or practices to ensure that residents with disabilities can fully enjoy their living spaces.
+Property owners may ask for documentation from a healthcare provider confirming the resident's need for an ESA but must tread carefully to respect privacy and avoid discrimination.

-So, what are landlords' duties regarding ESAs under the FHA?
+So, what are Property Owners' duties regarding ESAs under the FHA?
 Let's explore:

 Duty to Provide Reasonable Accommodations

-As we mentioned, landlords are required to make reasonable accommodations in their policies to allow tenants with disabilities to live with their ESAs.
-This means modifying no-pet rules and other policies that would otherwise restrict a tenant's ability to have their ESA.
+As we mentioned, property owners are required to make reasonable accommodations in their policies to allow residents with disabilities to live with their ESAs.
+This means modifying no-pet rules and other policies that would otherwise restrict a resident's ability to have their ESA.

 Requirements for Documentation

-While landlords can request documentation for an ESA, there are specific guidelines to follow:
+While property owners can request documentation for an ESA, there are specific guidelines to follow:

 Reliability of Documentation: